Legally Written and Reviewed by Matthew Dolman

 Lawsuits argue that Lyft Corporation failed to utilize technology—which they possess in abundance—to monitor drivers for behavior patterns that signal potential danger.

-This includes monitoring suspicious cancellations, reports of inappropriate behavior that fell short of formal complaints, or geographical data indicating abnormal driver activity.
+This includes monitoring suspicious cancellations, reports of inappropriate behavior that fell short of formal complaints, prior complaints of misconduct, or geographical data indicating abnormal driver activity.

-By allegedly ignoring these crucial operational metrics, Lyft Corporation allowed drivers with escalating patterns of misconduct to remain actively engaged on the platform, providing them with a continuous license to endanger passengers.
+By allegedly ignoring these crucial operational metrics and neglecting to act on prior complaints and non-criminal red flags, Lyft Corporation allowed drivers with escalating patterns of misconduct to remain actively engaged on the platform, providing them with a continuous license to endanger passengers.

 3. Failure to Act: Prioritizing Growth Over Human Life